Hummus Fatteh

 | | |

-So, children, we’re going to review the lesson material today.
-What does chickpea mean in Arabic?
-Correct!
-Chickpea in Arabic means hummus.
-That’s how the delicious cream got its name.
-Here, however, we don’t turn the good pulses into a creamy goddess, but leave them whole and cover them with a delicious sauce made of tahini and yoghurt and bed them on crusty bread.
-A breakfast unlike any other!
-Ladies and Gentlemen: Hummus Fatteh!
+Hummus Fatteh is a Levantine classic.
+Chickpea means in Arabic hummus.
+This is where the delicious cream gets its name from.
+Here, however, we don’t turn the good pulses into a creamy deity, but leave them whole and cover them with a delicious sauce made from tahini and yoghurt and place them on crusty bread.

 Plucked, not cut!